-D. Do you agree to have full financial disclosure about each of your own personal financial situation at all times?
+D. Do you agree to have full financial disclosure about each of your own personal financial situations at all times?

 E. How will strong disagreements about spending money be resolved?

-F. Is there any debt that either partner has incurred before the marriage (ex. college or graduate school loans or credit card debt).
+F. Is there any debt that either partner has incurred before the marriage (college or graduate school loans or credit card debt)?

-G. What amount of available money does each of you need to have to feel comfortable?
+G. What amount of available money does each of you need to feel comfortable?

 H. Will there be a savings plan for the first house?

 I. Do you plan to keep trading houses as you can afford it?

 J. How much credit card debt or home equity loan debt is acceptable?

 K. Agreement about taking care of financial needs of parents if likely?

 L. Do you plan to send your kids to private or parochial school?